Your Core Values Are Showing—Whether You Like It or Not

 But when values are fuzzy or missing, you end up managing drama instead of driving growth.

 And if you’ve ever felt like you’re the only one who cares about excellence?
-That’s a values issue.
+Strong workplace culture standards prevent drama that often signals a deeper values issue.

 What Happens When You Don’t Get This Right